pivotal/docs-tap/cli-plugins/apps/getting-started/configuration.hbs.md

 # Configure the Apps CLI plug-in

-This topic tells you how to configure the Apps CLI plug-in.
+This topic tells you how to configure the Apps CLI plug-in on Tanzu Application Platform (commonly known as TAP).

 ## <a id='changing-clusters'></a>Changing clusters with --context